-The Partnership has entered into an Administration Agreement with "Administrator").
+The Partnership has entered into an Administration Agreement with Name of Administrator (the "Administrator").
 Under this agreement, the Administrator is responsible for various administrative, registrar, and transfer agency services, including calculation of the partners' capital balances of the Partnership and the processing of contributions, withdrawals, and transfers of the Partnership's capital.
 (Refer to agreement for responsibilities)

 The net income (loss) of the Partnership is allocated to the partners in proportion to their respective capital accounts.
 However, the General Partner is entitled to an additional allocation of 20% of net income allocated to each Limited Partner to be credited at the end of each calendar year.
 This additional allocation reduces the Limited Partners' share of net income.
-As discussed in the Partnership Agreement, if there is a loss for an accounting period, the additional allocation will not Your Expert Advisor apply to future periods until the loss has been recovered.
-[The amount of the loss carryforward at December 31, 20XX is \$
+For the year ended December 31, 20XX, the General Partner earned an incentive allocation of \$X,XXX,000.
+As discussed in the Partnership Agreement, if there is a loss for an accounting period, the additional allocation will not apply to future periods until the loss has been recovered.
+[The amount of the loss carryforward at December 31, 20XX is \$\\\\\.]